centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 **Data**

 The data set from the Iyer paper is quite large (available at /home4/VBG_data/Phylogenetics on Alpha) so would take some time to align.
-To speed things up use the pre-processed fasta file with fewer sequences (95) from the linked patients CH595 and CH455 that were presented in their figure 1. **Copy files to your own directory.**
+To speed things up use the pre-processed fasta file Iyer-etal-2017-95.fst with fewer sequences (95) from the linked patients CH595 and CH455 that were presented in their figure 1.
+The file data-acquistion-info.txt explains how this file was derived from the larger sequence set of 666 sequences.

+**Copy files to your own directory.**

 **Software**

-Use the alignment software Mafft or Muscle: type 'mafft filename.fst > filename-mafft-aln' or ‘muscle -align filename.fst -output filename-muscle.aln’ on the command line on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk.
+Use the alignment software Mafft: type 'mafft filename.fst > filename-mafft-aln'on the command line on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk.
 The authors used older software, CLUSTALW (commmand ‘clustalw2’ on the command line), have a go using that too.

 To infer a phylogenetic tree try using the popular software IQ-TREE (command: 'iqtree2 -s filename.ph -m HKY -threads-max 1').
 Reflect on the lecture at the beginning of the class to choose appropriate parameters.
 Note, the 'threads' command is important to prevent the program using multiple threads on the server.
 What are the different options doing?